Giuseppe-La-Capra/DLX_ASSEMBLER/README.md

 - JTYPE: opcode,immediate (6,26 bits)

 To customize the ISA you can modify the isa.cpp source file to include more instructions.
-To run the program simply run it with one argument specifing the path to the asm file.
+A release of the current program is available as a pre-release in the release section.